4.2 Form and Content of Pro Forma Financial Information

 following:

 - Its transition-period income statement for the six months ended December 31, 20X3, with B’s income statement for the six months ended December 31, 20X3.
-In addition, since the six-month transition period would not satisfy the requirements for a period of one year in accordance with Rule 3-06, R would also be required to file a pro forma income statement that combines R’s income statement for its previous fiscal year ended June 30, 20X3, with B’s income statement for the 12 months ended June 30, 20X3 (derived by adding the results for the six-month period ended June 30, 20X3, to B’s income statement for the year ended December 31, 20X2, and subtracting the results of the six-month period ended June 30, 20X2).
+In addition, since the six-month transition period would not satisfy the requirements for a period of one year, R would also be required to file a pro forma income statement that combines R’s income statement for its previous fiscal year ended June 30, 20X3, with B’s income statement for the 12 months ended June 30, 20X3 (derived by adding the results for the six-month period ended June 30, 20X3, to B’s income statement for the year ended December 31, 20X2, and subtracting the results of the six-month period ended June 30, 20X2).

-because the acquisition was consummated during the
+20X3, because the acquisition was consummated

 4.2.2.4 Reflecting Multiple Transactions in Pro Forma Financial Information